Emergency Dentistry in Redmond

 - Chipped tooth or broken tooth

-If you are in dental pain, don’t hesitate to give us a call!
+If you are in dental pain in the Redmond area, don’t hesitate to give us a call!

 What Should I Do If I Have A Cracked Tooth, or Knocked Out Tooth?